Longyearbyen: Post-Second World War

+21st century

+The Norwegian side of Svalbard in January 2021 announced its plans to phase out all the coal mining activities on the island.
+On 30 June 2025 the Mine 7, the last Norwegian coal mine in Svalbard, was closed, though the mine in Barentsburg continued operation.

+Following the 2022 Russian invasion into Ukraine, Longyearbyen and the Svalbard island became an important geopolitical location for Russia and NATO.
+The relative proximity of Svalbard to the Kola Peninsula, an important Russian port housing its nuclear-armed naval fleet, and its strategic location for Western intelligence, which potentially mean it can become a target of Russia.
+In 2022 Russian trawlers were spotted as they severed an undersea communications cable that connected mainland Norway to Svalbard.
+In May 2025 Britain's foreign secretary, David Lammy, arrived in Svalbard to promote "close defence and intelligence ties with Norway and mutual efforts to track hostile activity in the Arctic".

 Geography

 Longyearbyen is in the lower portion of the Longyear Valley, along the Longyear River.
 The lower parts of the town lie along the southwestern shore of the bay of Adventfjorden, a 7 by 4 km branch of Isfjorden.
 Longyearbyen is on the Nordenskiöld Land peninsula of Spitsbergen, the largest island of the Svalbard archipelago.
 Across the bay lie the ghost towns of Advent City and Hiorthhamn.
 It is the world's second northernmost town, with all settlements further north (excluding Ny-Ålesund) being research or meteorological outposts.
 The northernmost permanent settlement in the world is Alert, Canada, in the Qikiqtaaluk Region of Nunavut, while the true northernmost settlement in the world is Camp Barneo in April.